OpsMx/sapor-gate/README.md

 2. Replace the authentication of this gate with “basic authentication”, allowing us to provide a username and a password.
 3. Basic authentication takes a username and a password.
 Only the “username” needs to match the admin-user in the real, authenticated spin-gate.
 Password can be any generic password as only oes-sapor would use it to communicate with the sapor-gate

+All these steps can be done by cloning this repo and following the steps below.

 ### Modify the following:
 - spinnaker.yml:    baseUrl: https://spin.oes37-srini.bogus.net      --- Spinnaker Deck URL
 - spinnaker.yml:    baseUrl: https://spin-gate.oes37-srini.bogus.net --- Spinnaker gate URL